 It wasn’t until later that I had more opportunities to travel and be introduced to more.
 I first visited Norfolk Southern’s Pocahontas District, or known by most as the Pokey, in 2008 and the ex-Virginian Princeton Deepwater District in 2012.
 Talk about a new level of mountain railroading for me!

 Both offer a new type of mountain railroading and scenery that I hadn’t seen prior.
 Both railroads are beautiful in their own way.
 The pokey is known for its numerous tunnels, N&W signals, Elkhorn Grade, trestles, and old mining towns scattered along the tracks that make for some moody scenes that one can’t capture anywhere else but the Pokey.
-The Virginian on the other hand isno1 known for its numerous huge trestles and extremely steep and grueling grades.
+The Virginian on the other hand is known for its numerous huge trestles and extremely steep and grueling grades.
 The Virginian offers some of the best scenery and quality locations on any NS line in Southern West Virginia.

 I’ve made trips to the Pokey before not necessarily just for pictures, but to merely enjoy the day by watching trains climb Elkhorn Grade.
 There’s something really cool about watching a train crawl past you in notch-8, sand flying, with the sound of flange squeal drowning out any other noise around you.
 That’s what I love about mountain railroading, it’s no only awesome for pictures, but the experience of being there and watching it in operation is even better!
 The opportunities and scenes mountain railroading throw at a photographer is very unique and intriguing.
 Combine dramatic lighting, a cool location, and a struggling train roaring upgrade and the resulting image it produces is awesome, like the shot above.